DivyanshiJakhar/HackerRank_javaScript/README.md

-# HackerRank_DSA
+# HackerRank_javaScript
-Solutions for DSA questions on HackerRank
+Solutions for 10 days javaScript challenge questions on HackerRank